Second VA-215 (U.S. Navy)

-Attack Squadron 215 or VA-215, nicknamed the Barn Owls, was an Attack Squadron of the U.S. Navy.
+Attack Squadron 215 or VA-215, nicknamed the Barn Owls, was an Attack Squadron of the United States Navy.
 It was established on 1 March 1968 and disestablished on 30 September 1977.
 The squadron, based at NAS Lemoore, flew the A-7B Corsair II.
 It was the second squadron to be designated as VA-215, the first VA-215 was disestablished on 31 August 1967 and had originated the Barn Owls nickname.